lmgaspa/support-incidents/README.md

 The **Support Incidents** system is designed to manage support tickets efficiently by allowing users to create, track, and resolve issues.
 The system follows a microservices architecture, with two separate backends working together to handle tickets and email notifications seamlessly.

+## License

+This project is licensed under the MIT License - see the LICENSE.mit for details.

 ## Key Features

 - **Microservices Architecture**: Two distinct backend services.